sponsar/Spacecraft/README.md

 # Spacecraft
-This is a iOS game base on Cocos2d-iPhone.
+This is an iOS game base on Cocos2d-iPhone.